apawate/apawate.github.io/docs/status.md

 # Here's some things I'm doing:
   - Creating a Python ASCII graphics library, [GraphSCIIcs](https://github.com/apawate/graphsciics).
-Version 0.0.2 is now out, with basic support for rectangles as well as animation support.
-More features will come soon.
+Version 0.0.3 is now out, with basic support for rectanglesand custom shapes.
+It also can do animation.
+More features will come soon, such as colors.
 It is available via PyPI and `pip install graphsciics`.
   - Coding the [game of Set](https://github.com/apawate/Python3-Set-Game-2021) in Python (for my Computer Programming class in high school)
     - The repo is now **public**!
 Contribute by forking and creating a pull-request, or you can talk to me at school and I'll add you as a contributor (if you are also a Lynbrook student).
     - Currently, I'm trying to make it multiplayer in real-time over the internet, which is hard.
 There's one bug which keeps popping up - I almost have it squashed, but it still appears under some circumstances...